kubesail/create-node-app/README.md

 - Developer tools: ESLint, editorconfig, prettier, automatic reload
 - Secure and optimized `Dockerfile` setup for easy containerized production deploys
   - _Optional containerized development & testing is on the roadmap_
-- Production ready Kubernetes configurations for your app and all its dependencies
+- Production ready Kubernetes configurations for your app and its dependencies
-- A metamodule system for easy development and deployment of dependencies, like PostgreSQL, Redis, and MySQL, all with no configuration
+- A metamodule system for easy development with sercices like PostgreSQL, Redis, and MySQL, all with no configuration
-- Build, test, and deploy helpers (with instant & free Kubernetes hosting powered by [kubesail.com](kubesail.com))
+- Build, test, and deploy helpers

-`create-node-app` is modular, some popular optional modules include:

-- Redis, Postgres, and other backend services (local containerized services, as well as production ready Kubernetes configurations)
+`create-node-app` has a simple core, with a small ecosystem of "meta-modules".

+# Meta-Modules

+Meta-Modules are NPM Modules which contain:

+  - A validated and secure Node.js driver
+  - Metadata for configuring said driver (Environment Variables)
+  - A Docker Container Image which is validated to work properly with the chosen driver
+  - Metadata for configuring the service container

+For example, the [redis metamodule](https://github.com/nodeapp-metamodules/redis) bundles the Node `redis` driver, a Redis 5 Docker image, and knows how to connect to Redis, without any configuration!
+Metamodules wrap some of the complexity of building microservices with Node.js, allowing you to rapidly iterate with the stack of your choice!

-- [Explore other modules](https://github.com/nodeapp-metamodules) or help [create them](#contributing) if the one you want doesn't exist
+Explore modules [here](https://github.com/nodeapp-metamodules) or help [create them](#contributing) if the one you want doesn't exist!

 ## Quick start

-#### Create an app
+### Create an app

     npx create-node-app my-app

+Checkout the readme for more details about building and deploying your app!

-#### Add a metamodule
+### Add a meta-module

 Add redis to our project: